 Libby, Montana, included one of the nation’s largest vermiculite mining sites.
-In the years since the mines closed, thousands of former workers, their spouses and residents have developed mesothelioma, the deadly cancer caused by exposure to asbestos dust.
+In the years since the mines closed, thousands of former workers, their spouses, and residents have developed mesothelioma, deadly cancer caused by exposure to asbestos dust.
 Thousands have died from asbestos-related diseases.

 The Libby mining operation remains one of the largest man-made environmental disasters in the nation’s history.

 There are currently over 600 personal injury and wrongful death lawsuits in Montana district courts involving asbestos.
 In 2001, when state legislators realized the extent of the disaster in Libby, they authorized the creation of a special asbestos court to speed up the lawsuits.
 It was not until November 28, 2017, that the Montana Supreme Court created it.
 They hope that a special court overseeing these cases will speed their resolution.

 Many cases expected to settle out of court